Travel Registration & Insurance

 Destination Partner Institution Conditions

-Creighton University STRONGLY recommends travelers complete a full course of COVID-19 vaccination before traveling.
+Creighton University STRONGLY recommends travelers complete the full course of COVID-19 vaccination and boosters before traveling.

 Information was last updated on May 10, 2022